Maritime security: Piracy and armed robbery

 Piracy and armed robbery remains an ongoing issue in maritime security.
 The ICC International Maritime Bureau (IMB) Piracy and Armed Robbery report states that attacks against ships and their crews have risen in 2019/2020.
 They identify that the Gulf of Guinea off West Africa is increasingly dangerous for commercial shipping, accounting for just over 90% of maritime kidnappings worldwide.
 However, the report noted that the number of ship hijackings in the first half of 2020 was at their lowest level since 1993.
 In total, IMB's Piracy Reporting Centre (PRC) recorded 98 incidents of piracy and armed robbery in the first half of 2020, up from 78 in Q2 2019.
-Some areas of South East Asia, including the Straits of Malacca and the Celebes Sea are also areas where piracy and armed robbery take place at sea, although in most cases, armed robbery is the most prevalent.
+Some areas of Southeast Asia, including the Straits of Malacca and the Celebes Sea are also areas where piracy and armed robbery take place at sea, although in most cases, armed robbery is the most prevalent.

 The West Indian Ocean is an area with maritime security concerns for shipping and governments.
 Somali piracy started to increase in the early 2000s, after a civil war affected the area.
 Between 2008 and 2013, large numbers of attacks against merchant ships in the Indian Ocean occurred, gaining international attention.
 This eventually led to the privatisation of maritime security as an increasing number of shipping companies hired private maritime security companies to protect their crews, ships and cargoes (known as 'Privately Contracted Armed Security Personnel or PCASP)'.
 This development affects governments, navies and other security agencies because it is a form of privatised security, one of the core functions of modern states.
 The maritime industry has developed an ISO certification (ISO 28007:2015) for the provision of privately contracted armed security personnel on board ships.
 The presence of PCASPs on ships creates complex legal issues and in most cases, permission must be given from the ship's flag State before armed personnel can attend the vessel and this usually involves confirming Rules for the Use of Force (RUF).